WebAhead11/donations-backend/README.md

 server.js -->

-Where all the routing tables are based with the server
+Where all the routing tables are based with the server.

 I wish you donate in our website/application to help more people, may this reflects on you one day, this will be a good deed for you :)